pypa/pypa.io/source/specifications.rst

 Otherwise, the default BDFL-Delegate depends on the area the PEP affects.

-* Package Distribution Metadata PEPs: Nick Coghlan
+* Package Distribution Metadata PEPs: Paul Moore
 * Package Index Interface PEPs: Donald Stufft

 For Package Distribution Metadata, the default BDFL-Delegate was